-As the lesson content becomes more mature, the opportunity will be given for parents in year 5 to opt out and parents of 6 children will need to sign for consent for sex education lessons.
+As the lesson content becomes more mature, the opportunity will be given for parents in years 5 and 6 to sign for consent for sex education lessons. (opt in)

 Teachers are aware of the need for religious, family and cultural sensitivity and respect the backgrounds of all our children when delivering these lessons.